What is the Building Code Effectiveness Grading Schedule (BCEGS®)?

 The Building Code Effectiveness Grading Schedule (BCEGS) assesses the building codes in effect in a particular community as well as how the community enforces its building codes.

 BCEGS particularly emphasizes building code requirements designed to mitigate losses from natural hazards.
 BCEGS develops a relative Building Code Effectiveness Classification for each community for insurance rating and underwriting purposes.
-BCEGS is similar in concept to ISO’s Public Protection Classification (PPC®) evaluations of municipal fire suppression capabilities used by insurers for decades.
+BCEGS is similar in concept to our Public Protection Classification (PPC®) evaluations of municipal fire suppression capabilities used by insurers for decades.

 The concept is simple: municipalities with effective, well-enforced codes should demonstrate better loss experience, and insurance rates can reflect that.
 The prospect of lessening catastrophe-related damage and ultimately lowering insurance costs provides an incentive for communities to enforce their building codes rigorously — especially as they relate to windstorms and seismic damage.